solarunderscore/Emojis-4-Arch/README.md

 ## Congrats
 After that you are finished!
 Now refresh the applications that you need emoji support on and it shall appear as a emoji rather than a weird rectangular box! :smile: :muscle:

+## Troubleshooting
+There is a issue on Arch based distros where GitHub as weird spacing and missing characters in the font when installing an emoji package.
+The easiest way to fix this is by getting the *ttf-ms-fonts* package from the AUR [here](https://aur.archlinux.org/packages/ttf-ms-fonts/).
+The installation goes as installing any other AUR package.
+`git clone https://aur.archlinux.org/ttf-ms-fonts` (This will clone the files from the repo.)
+`cd ttf-ms-fonts` (This will change the directory to the new folder.)
+`makepkg -si` (This will make the package.)
+Afterwards, you can refresh the browser and GitHub shouldn't have the font issue!